ymolists/website/gitpod/docs/troubleshooting.md

 If you cannot find your issue here or in the documentation, please contact Gitpod via our [Support page](/support).

+## Gitpod logs in VSCode Web

+These logs contain information about the workspace, the session, and the Visual Studio Code environment.
+They are useful for diagnosing connection issues and other unexpected behavior.

+- Open the Visual Studio Code Command Palette (`Shift + Command + P` (Mac) / `Ctrl + Shift + P` (Windows)) and type **Export logs**, select **Developer: Export all logs** from the list to download a zip file containing all the logs.

+**Important:** The content of these logs should NOT be shared publicly as it could containt sensitive information from your workspace, instead send it to support@gitpod.io along with a link to a corresponding Github issue if needed.

 ## Why doesn't the "ClearURLs" browser extension work with Gitpod?

 The ClearURLs browser extension for [Google Chrome](https://chrome.google.com/webstore/detail/clearurls/lckanjgmijmafbedllaakclkaicjfmnk?hl=en) and [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/clearurls/) inhibits Gitpod workspaces from initialising and the problem manifests with the following symptoms: